DennisGabriel-Dev/JustToDo/README.md

 4. Create database and migrate data:<br>
     ```$ rails db:create```<br>
     ```$ rails db:migrate```<br>
-    Enter in your PgAdmin4 to see the database flux <br>
+    Enter in your PostgreSQL database to see the database flux <br>
     The name database created was: `just_to_do2`
 5. And Finally: <br>
   ```$ rails s```